vilukissa68/headsail-vp/examples/hpc-c/tvm-hpc/README.md

 # Building project

 ## Fetching the datasets
 To run Tinyperf benchmark we need to obtain the needed datasets.
-Easiest way to do this is by runnning the `get_testing_data` script.
+Easiest way to do this is by running the `get_testing_data` script.
 ```sh
 ./get_testing_data.sh
 ```